sagemath/trac_to_gh/Issue 6075.md

 # Issue 6075: dsage is not yet entirely optional

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6075

 Original creator: ncalexan